kingluddite/web-dev-notes/development/workflow/udemy/003n-modern-web-developer-workflow/01-git-essentials/01-what-is-git.md

 3. Where do we begin?

 ## What is Git
-Most popular VCS - Version Control System
+Today's most popular **VCS** - Version Control System

-What does git do?
+## What does git do?
-helps us manage our project's files
+* Helps us manage our project's files

-Git is a tool we install on our computer
+* Git is a tool we install on our computer

 ## What does Git do that makes managing our files easier?
 * History